-When was the last time you washed any of your clothes by hand?
-For most of us, it’s probably been a LONG time!
+Knowing how to hand wash delicates is still a valuable skill, even though for most of us itโs probably been a LONG time since we did it!
 Modern washing machines have long since eliminated the need for hand-washing our laundry, for the most part.
 Many delicate clothing items still require a gentle hand to get clean, and can sustain damage even in the gentlest machine washing cycles.
 So even these days, knowing how to hand-wash clothing is still a useful skill to have in your arsenal!

 And let me assure you, hand-washing is neither as time-consuming or as labor-intensive as you might think.